outerbounds/hamilton-metaflow/absenteeism/README.md

 ### Activate venv
 * On Unix or MacOS, using the bash shell: `source ham-flow/bin/activate`
-* On Unix or MacOS, using the csh shell: `source ham-flow/bin/activate.csh`
-* On Unix or MacOS, using the fish shell: `source ham-flow/bin/activate.fish`
-* On Windows using the Command Prompt: `ham-flow\Scripts\activate.bat`
-* On Windows using PowerShell: `ham-flow\Scripts\Activate.ps1`

 ### Install requirements from PyPi
 ```